KEN GONZALES-DAY: Bone-Grass Boy: The Secret Banks of the Conejos River

 And, yet, while Bone-Grass Boy is a wholly fictional story, Gonzales-Day offers a playful nod to history by naming a number of the characters after his own ancestors.
 Taking this idea a step further, he has researched and created a new work in the form of a family tree that traces his family back to the mid-16th century and shows the intermarriage and lines of descent of Mexican, Native American, Aztec, and Spanish descendants—traversing a broad swath of territory not unlike the one that is described in the book.

 The exhibition includes over 20 vintage C-prints, 66 newly re-mastered pages from Bone-Grass Boy, and sculptural objects used in the creation of the series.
-An artist’s talk will be announced at a later date.

-Ken Gonzales-Day came out as a gay man at the height of the AIDS epidemic.
+Ken Gonzales-Day came out at the height of the AIDS epidemic.
 He was an art student in New York City and worked alongside David Wojnarowicz, Hunter Reynolds, and Tony Feher as an art handler, helping to install exhibitions such as the “Félix González-Torres” exhibit at the New Museum in 1988 and “Warhol” at MoMA in 1989 before attending the Whitney Museum’s Independent Study Program (ISP).
 Bone-Grass Boy: The Secret Banks of the Conejos River was his first major project after moving to the West Coast to study with Daniel J. Martinez, Pat Ward Williams, and Catherine Lord in the graduate program at the University of California Irvine (UCI)—a period when California saw anti-immigration supporters pass Prop 187 to limit access to state funded services for undocumented workers and marriage equality was unimaginable.

 Concurrent with Bone-Grass Boy, Gonzales-Day will take part in several Pacific Standard Time: LA/LA exhibitions, including a solo exhibition of newly commissioned work titled Surface Tension: Murals, Signs and Mark-Making in L.A. at the Skirball Cultural Center (conceived as a companion exhibition to Another Promised Land: Anita Brenner’s Mexico), and Seeking Level Ground, at the Guggenheim Gallery, Chapman University (in conjunction with Emigdio Vasquez and El Proletariado de Aztlán: The geography of Chicano murals in Orange County).
 In 2018, he will be subject of a solo exhibition at the National Portrait Gallery in Washington, D.C.